Yankees' Clint Frazier: Set to be odd man out

 Frazier will be sent back down to Triple-A Scranton/Wilkes-Barre once Aaron Hicks (oblique) returns from the DL, George A. King of the New York Post reports.

-Hicks has yet to begin baseball activities since landing on the DL and doesn't have a firm timetable for a return, so nothing is imminent.
-Frazier has slashed an impressive .298/.306/.638 in 13 games, but with Brett Gardner, Jacoby Ellsbury, Aaron Judge, and Hicks making up the outfield options, at-bats would be tough to come by.
-Whenever the 22-year-old does head back down to the minors, it'll likely be a brief stint, as Frazier would figure to be in line to be called back up when rosters expand at the start of September.
+Hicks has yet to begin baseball activities since landing on the DL and doesn't have a firm timetable for a return, so no roster move is imminent.
+Frazier has slashed an impressive .298/.306/.638 in 13 big-league games, but with Brett Gardner, Jacoby Ellsbury, Aaron Judge, and Hicks making up the outfield options once everyone is healthy, at-bats would be tough to come by.
+Whenever the 22-year-old does head back down to the minors, it'll likely only be a brief stint, as Frazier would figure to be called back up when rosters expand at the start of September.

 More News